 - any other relevant authorities may be consulted.

 - a variable maintenance fee is payable upon grant depending upon the size and location of the object or structure.

 More information can be found at Cambridgeshire County Council.

 Business and Planning Act 2020 - Pavement Licence

-This type of permission can be obtained from the Council where the premises is located.
+This type of permission can be obtained from the Council where the premises are located.
 Applicants may apply to the Council for permission to place temporary furniture on the highway (pavement), where the placing of this furniture is adjacent to their business premises.